 A simple path, defined by the waypoints: IGARI VPG VAMPI MEKAR RUNUT and SCCI.

-MH370 would never make it to Punta Arenas (SCCI), and the planner didn’t know where the plane would run out of fuel exactly, but this pathway provided a general target.
 Maps of the search area rarely give you the perspective shown above of how remote this place is.
-This target would result in MH370 running out of fuel in one of the remotest regions on Earth, far from land, equidistant between Africa and Australia, where debris is unlikely to ever be found, where nobody is likely to see it crash, where it is unlikely to be seen on any radar.
+This target would result in MH370 running out of fuel in one of the remotest regions on Earth, far from land, equidistant between Africa and Australia, where search is unlikely to succeed, where nobody is likely to see it crash, where it is unlikely to be seen on any radar.

 The closest inhabited land is the Kerguelen Islands belong to France and are a thinly populated research outpost with no ability to provide search capability or help and far enough away to not see anything if they were even looking.
 You can reportedly tour them on one of four trips a year at € 13,000 for a single cabin for two weeks and with 2 weeks at sea to get there and back.
 They are still some 1000 miles away.
 You really couldn’t pick a better path to disappear a plane with the fuel available.
-Of all the paths possible along the 7th arc, only this one just barely gets the plane to the “roaring forties” where rough seas have the potential to make recovery difficult if the plane is found, and smash any debris to bits and disappear it in the Antarctic Circumpolar Current.
+Of all the paths possible along the 7th arc, only this one just barely gets the plane to the “roaring forties” where rough seas have the potential to make recovery difficult if the plane is found.

 The Waypoint Hypothesis needs another crucial piece of evidence to pinpoint the location of MH370 along the waypoint path.
 For that, read X Marks the spot.